StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/handling-several-other-matters.md

 <!-- --- -->

-### Steven asking Dr. Luginbill of Ichthys.com for clarification on the text of Sinaiticus
+### Steven asking Dr. Luginbill of Ichthys.com for clarification on the text of Sinaiticus {#steven-asking-dr-luginbill-of-ichthys-com-for-clarification-on-the-text-of-sinaiticus}

 Hi Bob,